yandrickfalzon/frontend_test/README.md

    - Implement a user-friendly interface for viewing game details.

 ## Nice to Haves

-- **Migrations:**
-  - Implement migrations for data changes instead of loading directly from a JSON file or other static source.

 - **Lazy Loading:**
   - Utilize lazy loading techniques to optimize the application's performance, especially when loading game details.